 In July 1998, a jury convicted Amezquita of aggravated assault and he was sentenced to 15 years in prison.

 After his conviction, Amezquita retained a new attorney who discovered important information that Amezquita’s trial attorney never pursued.
-The victim’s cell phone was stolen during the attack, and the police report named Christine Allen as someone who later used the phone.
-Amezquita’s trial attorney had failed to interview the people who were called after the cell phone was stolen, and later admitted that he had done nothing more than review the court file before Amezquita’s trial.
+The victim’s cell phone was stolen during the attack, and Amezquita’s trial attorney failed to interview the people who were called after the cell phone was stolen.
+The attorney subsequently admitted that he had done nothing more than review the court file before Amezquita’s trial.

 - Stephanie Denzel